cositools/grb-simulations/example_yaml_files/README.md

 Parameters to be defined in the .yaml file:
 - source_path: path to directory housing source .sim files (e.g. 'MEGAlib_outputs/')
 - output_path: path to directory to store output (e.g. 'trigger_inputs/')
-- geometry_path: path to geometry file, must match the geometry used to create simulations
+- mass_model_path: path to geometry file, must match the geometry used to create simulations
 - background_type: whether to randomly select background regions for each source ('random') or use same background file for all sources ('file')
 - background_path: if background_type is 'random', path to directory housing background .sim files, and if background_type is 'file', the path to the concatenated background file (e.g. 'MEGAlib_backgrounds/')
 - background_number: number of background files for each component (only necessary if background_type is 'random')